 The most common surgical procedure for a perforated eardrum is called tympanoplasty.

 A surgeon will graft a patch of your tissue to close the tear in your eardrum.
 You can go home the same day unless anesthesia requires a more extended hospital stay.

 Larger perforations and tears at the edges of your eardrum may require surgery.
 If an ear infection caused your eardrum perforation, surgery could also help.

-Make sure to avoid swimming or diving while your eardrum heals.
-Use earplugs or a shower cap.
+Make sure to avoid swimming or diving while your eardrum heals and use earplugs or a shower cap while bathing or showering.